-I am still no master at any of those, but I do now have at least more than passing awareness of them and have actually implemented and continue to learn more about these skills.
+I am still no master at any of those, but I do now have at least more than a passing awareness of them and have actually implemented and continue to learn more about these skills.
 I have spent hours reading books, other blog posts and experimenting.
 Ironically one of the best books I read on SEO is without doubt Search Engine Optimization For Dummies (For Dummies (Computers)), the steps, strategies and process contained in the book are still very relevant today.
-This being despite the fact, that most SEO’s proclaim that the world of SEO is constatnly changing.
+This being despite the fact, that most SEO’s proclaim that the world of SEO is constantly changing.

 The truth is, the basics don’t change only the tactics of manipulation and trickery change.
 I have just focused on learning and incorporating the basics.

-It’s often an over used cliche, but it is so true when it comes to blogging.
-Focusing on the basics, delivers big results.
+It’s often an overused cliché, but it is so true when it comes to blogging.
+Focusing on the basics delivers big results.

 My first 50 or so blog posts, were absolutely terrible.
 I had to learn about writing for the internet.
-This coupled with the fact that I really didn’t have a subject I wanted to blog about, I had no defined niche, no discernable style or even a target market.
+This coupled with the fact that I really didn’t have a subject I wanted to blog about, I had no defined niche, no discernible style or even a target market.
 I just started posting about whatever I felt like, regardless of whether I had any real expertise in the subject or not.

 I was just writing blog posts, just to write blog posts.
 Looking back at those posts now, I realise what I was actually trying to do was find my purpose and searching for a way to serve.
-I was much like a kid in candy store, I had all these choices and power but had no idea what to do with it!
+I was much like a kid in a candy store, I had all these choices and power but had no idea what to do with it!

 Any parent will tell you, that just after you finally get used to having a baby in the house and you survive those first few months of uncertainty and you finally work out how to fit the child into your life.
 It’s not long before the child realizes it has a mind of it’s own and start pushing the boundaries and wants to start imposing itself on your life!